This Week’s Liturgy

-Holy Eucharist for the Tenth Sunday after Pentecost
+Holy Eucharist for the Thirteenth Sunday after Pentecost

 We Gather in God’s Name